geobtaa/geobtaa.github.io/editor-prototype/README.md

 # Project editor prototype

 This isolated prototype is available at `/editor/`.
-It edits only files in `src/content/docs/projects` and writes them through the GitHub Contents API directly to the `custom-cms` staging branch.
+It edits a conservative allowlist of content directories under `src/content/docs` and writes through the GitHub Contents API directly to the `custom-cms` staging branch.
 Decap `/admin` is unchanged.

+The enabled directories are `about`, `conference`, `guides`, `library`, `metadata`, `projects`, `scholarship`, `team`, and `workgroups`.
+Creating files and changing draft/published state remain limited to Projects; other directories edit existing titles, descriptions (where present), and bodies while preserving all other frontmatter.

 ## Local setup